 Whether we live, work or play in Singapore, we increasingly need and want better access to foreign currencies.

-And when we’re not online shopping, Singaporeans tend to be busy planning our next holiday.
+Now that travel has resumed, many of us may be busy planning our next holiday.
 This is when we need to find the best exchange rates.
 Apart from that, we also have other needs, including the security of not walking around with so much physical cash, paying on a card without incurring hefty transaction fees and easy and convenient access to our funds back in Singapore.

 Singapore is also a regional and global financial hub, attracting investments and regional headquarters.
 This means many foreigners come into Singapore for work and may want to explore the region or need to regularly send money overseas.
 This also opens many avenues for foreign investments for those living in Singapore.